s3mant/Express-API-Template/README.md

 > **An API by Bad Boy.**

-- ✨ Simple and easy to use
+- ✨ Simple and advanced api.
+- Auto list endpoints.

 ## Contributing 🤝

 - Contributions, issues and feature requests are welcome!